 What is the PCV valve do?

-The PCV valve is a important part of the engine’s ventilation system.
-It is designed to regulate the amount of blow-by gases that are recirculated back into the engine.
+The PCV valve is an important part of the engine’s ventilation system.
+It is designed to regulate the number of blow-by gases that are recirculated back into the engine.
 Blow-by gases are created when the piston rings seal against the cylinder wall during the compression stroke and prevent all of the combustion gases from exiting through the exhaust valve.

 These gases contain oil vapors, water vapor, and unburned fuel.
 The PCV valve allows a small amount of these gases to be recirculated back into the engine so that they can be burned during the next combustion cycle.
 This helps to prevent the build-up of dangerous vapors within the engine, and it also helps to improve engine performance.
 In order for the PCV valve to function properly, it must be clean and free from debris.